Frequently Asked Questions

 abroad, can be counted towards the major with approval from the

 Degree Advisement Form, Major Concentration Form, & Senior Exit Survey

-Seniors who are graduating in May or August must complete the
+Seniors who are graduating in May or August 2019 must complete this multi-step degree

 - Apply for a graduation date on SIS.

 - Complete and print the Student Degree Audit from SIS.